 In these situations, guests will typically keep their shoes on when inside.

+Many remove shoes after walking in rain, cities, or dirty places.
 However, what if your shoes are clean?

 9. Overrepresented in TV and novies

 In fact, many Americans (white people) prefer to take their shoes off when at home.